 Mark served as Minister for Ageing and Australia’s first Minister for Mental Health in the Gillard Government.
 He has also held the ministries of Housing, Homelessness, Social Inclusion, Climate Change, Water and the Environment.

-Before he was elected to parliament in 2007, Mark played a significant role in South Australia working for the interests of some of the most disadvantaged people in our community as an official with United Voice for over 15 years, including 11 years as State Secretary.
+Before Mark was elected to Parliament, he worked for some of the most disadvantaged people in the community as an official with United Voice for over 15 years, including 11 years as State Secretary.

-Mark served as President of the South Australian Branch of the ALP in 1997 to 1998 and as a member of the National Executive from 2000 to 2014.
+Mark served as President of the South Australian Branch of the ALP from 1997- 1998 and as a member of the ALP National Executive from 2000 to 2014.
 He served as Labor’s National President from 2015-2018; he is currently the Senior Vice President.